prajwalkulkarni/take-a-break/README.md

 This overlay can be dismissed before it is automatically removed after the break duration.

 Addtionally, you can enable push notifications that broadcasts a notification at every break interval.
 This is especially useful when you perform tasks across browser and other applications.

+## contribution

+This project is completely open-sourced and accepting contributions.
+Kindly go through the contribution guidelines to get started.